elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    The component requires one input ('`input file`') and produces one output ('`row count`'), which is the number of rows in this file.

-   Note that Kubeflow Pipelines passes the input the the implementing Python script as a file handle:
+   Note that Kubeflow Pipelines passes the input to the implementing Python script as a file handle:

    ```
    --input-file-path,
       {inputPath: input file},